masterlooser/pAMS2Spotter/README.md

 # pAMS2Spotter

 CURRENTLY DOES NOT WORK ACROSS UPDATES!!!
-IF THE GAME UPDATES YOU WILL MOST LIKELY CRASH, KEEP THE ORIGINAL dbghelp.dll !!!
+IF THE GAME UPDATES YOU WILL MOST LIKELY CRASH, KEEP THE ORIGINAL dbghelp.dll !!! also doesnt work with beta, since i dont have beta.

 How to:

   Download dbghelp.dll from here.